ChrisZeThird/BotZeFourth/README.md

+*DISCLAIMER: This README file isn't up to date with the current Bot version.
+It concerns the `legacy` branch only.*

 # About the project
 I started developing this bot a year ago, after talking with my girlfriend about how you could share characters description as an artist on discord.
 This was the opportunity to (re) discover *SQL* database, and *discord.py*.
 I put